The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

 Technology, innovation and managementDevelop a critical understanding of technological innovation and management.
 This free course,...
 Try: Technology, innovation and management now

 Forensic psychologyIn this free course, Forensic psychology, you will discover how psychology can help obtain...
 Try: Forensic psychology now

 This free course, Working on your own mathematics, focuses on your initial encounters with research.
 It invites you to think about how perceptions of mathematics have influenced you in your prior learning, your teaching and the attitudes of learners.

-- reflect in depth on aspects of mathematics learning, whether you are directly concerned with mathematics teaching or simply interested in issues of mathematics education;
+- reflect in depth on aspects of mathematics learning, whether personally directly concerned with mathematics teaching or simply interested in issues of mathematics education

 - examine established views about existing practice in a critical way and engage with research evidence on mathematics and learning.